-Prior to preparation, vials containing VRC01 must be removed from the freezer and thawed for a minimum of 1 hour at room temperature.
-Following this 1 hour thaw, the unopened vials of VRC01 may be stored for up to 24 hours at room temperature (not to exceed 27°C) and/or up to 4 weeks at 2°C to 8°C. Product may NOT be thawed or stored in direct sunlight.
+Prior to preparation, vials containing VRC01 must be removed from the freezer and thawed for a minimum of 1 hour at controlled room temperature (maximum 27°C).
+Following this 1 hour thaw, the unopened vials of VRC01 may be stored for up to 24 hours at controlled room temperature (maximum 27°C) and/or up to 4 weeks at 2°C to 8°C. Product may NOT be thawed or stored in direct sunlight.
 Once thawed, product may NOT be refrozen.